Shorts (2009 film)

-Shorts (also known as Shorts: The Adventures of the Wishing Rock and released internationally as The Wishing Rock) is a 2009 fantasy comedy film written and directed by Robert Rodriguez and stars Jon Cryer, William H. Macy, Leslie Mann, James Spader, Jimmy Bennett, Kat Dennings, and introducing Jolie Vanier in her film debut, with Jake Short, Devon Gearhart, Trevor Gagnon Leo Howard, and Rebel Rodriguez in supporting roles.
+Shorts (also known as Shorts: The Adventures of the Wishing Rock and released internationally as The Wishing Rock) is a 2009 fantasy comedy film written and directed by Robert Rodriguez and stars Jon Cryer, William H. Macy, Leslie Mann, James Spader, Jimmy Bennett, Kat Dennings, and introducing Jolie Vanier in her film debut, with Jake Short, Devon Gearhart, Trevor Gagnon, Leo Howard, and Rebel Rodriguez in supporting roles.
 It tells the story of a rainbow wishing rock that ends up in the possession of different people where the wishes have various results for those who make the wishes in a "series of shorts".

 Shorts: The Adventures of the Wishing Rock made its world premiere screening on August 15, 2009, at the Grauman's Chinese Theatre in Hollywood, California.
 Shortly after that, the movie was theatrically released in the United States on August 21, 2009, by Warner Bros.
 Pictures.
 The film grossed $29 million on a $20 million budget.

 It received mixed reviews from critics and received a Young Artist Award nomination for Best Performance in a Feature Film.
 Shorts: The Adventures of the Wishing Rock was released on DVD and Blu-ray on November 24, 2009, by Warner Home Video.

 Plot

 Episode Zero - The Blinkers

 In this prelude, a boy and a girl play a game of "Who Blinks First" where whoever blinks first has to do "you know what".
-Their staring contest goes through every event including sleeping, but due to their mother disrupting the game, they had to start over again.
+Their staring contest goes through every event including sleeping.
+However, due to their mother disrupting the game, they had to start over.

+Intro

-In a bustling suburban company town outside Austin, Texas called Black Falls Community where every adult always works and citizens and children use the company's famous manufactured product "Black Box" universal gadget invented by Carbon Black, CEO of Black Box Unlimited Worldwide Industries Incorporated (or Black Inc. for short), a technological device that can turn into almost any gadget imaginable.
+In a suburban company town outside Austin, Texas called Black Falls Community, every adult works for Black Box Unlimited Worldwide Industries Incorporated, Black Inc. for short.
+Citizens and children use the company's famous manufactured product "Black Box" universal gadget, invented by Carbon Black, CEO of Black Inc. This is a technological device capable of transforming into nearly any gadget one could imagine.

 One day, a mysterious rainbow-colored rock that grants wishes appeared.
 11-year-old Toby "Toe" Thompson lives in Black Falls Community with his parents Bill and Jane and older sister Stacey.
 Bill and Jane work for Black Inc. They are assigned by Carbon Black to compete to create a new marketing strategy.

 Due to Toby being unable to remember the order of events correctly, some of them will be considered "episodes" and will be randomized.